opentok/accelerator-sample-apps-android/README.md

 ### Add dependencies

 The multiparty sample app uses the [OpenTok Accelerator Core](https://github.com/opentok/accelerator-core-android), the [Opentok Accelerator Annotation](https://github.com/opentok/accelerator-annotation-android) and [OpenTok Accelerator TextChat](https://github.com/opentok/accelerator-textchat-android).
-The Accelerator Core is dependency of the Accelerator Annotations and Accelerator TextChat too, so following the transitive dependencies rules in maven, we don't need to add the Accelerator Core in the sample app.

 There are two options to add the dependencies:

 #### Using Maven